JanethL/project-1-example/README.md

 # HOW IT WORKS

 Steps:

-// Picked one block piece to start off drawing the entire structure and functions of game
+- Pick one block piece to start drawing the skeleton of the game
-// Blocks are built using an array of arrays and filling them in with 0’s and one’s
+- Blocks are built using an array of arrays and filling them in with 0s and ones

 ```javascript
 const blocks = [